-r.
-Blackboard: the electronic system designed for the exchanging of teaching information;
+r. virtual learning environment: the electronic system designed for the exchanging of teaching information;

 s.
-Osiris: the electronic education register system;
+Osiris: the education register and examination registration system;

-t. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals.
+t. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals;